OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 * Have zebra inject routes into the namespace and actually be able to ping the internal IP of the Neutron router
 * Use openstack-client commands

+## Issues

+* neutron-openvswitch 100% cpu
+* If bgp connection fails for some reason, will not reconnect at all, have to delete speaker/peer and recreate